GO TO STARTPAGE

 he broke the U.S. transcontinental record in 1948.

-General Lassiter was test pilot and project officer for another record flight, the around-the-world, non-stop flight of a B-50 bomber nicknamed "Lucky Lady."
+General Lassiter was test pilot and project officer for

 COMMANDER OF THULE AIR FORCE BASE, GREENLAND